 I was born in Canada but moved to the Netherlands at the age of twelve.
 I later graduated from the Design Academy in Eindhoven and trained as a goldsmith for 5 years.

-I design my jewelry for people with a modern individual style that want to wear unique pieces of jewelry; preferably ones that were produced responsibly.
+I design my jewelry for people with a modern individual style that want to wear unique pieces of jewelry.
+Preferably ones that were produced responsibly.
 But ultimately my goal is to make beautiful jewelry people will cherish regardless of the source.

-If you see something you like in my shop but it is not in your size, let me know.
+If you see something you like in my shop but it is not in your size, please let me know.
 I can make sure there is something for you in the next “batch” of jewelry I make.